Setnakhte

-Userkhaure-setepenre Setnakhte (also called Setnakht or Sethnakht) was the first pharaoh (1189 BC-1186 BC) of the Twentieth Dynasty of the New Kingdom of Egypt and the father of Ramesses III.
+Userkhaure-setepenre Setnakhte (also called Setnakht or Sethnakht) was the first pharaoh (1188 BC-1185 BC) of the Twentieth Dynasty of the New Kingdom of Egypt and the father of Ramesses III.

 Accession

 Setnakhte was not the son, brother or a direct descendant of either Twosret or Merneptah Siptah—the immediately preceding two pharaohs—nor that of Siptah's predecessor Seti II, whom Ramesses III, Setnakhte's son, formally considered the last legitimate ruler in his Medinet Habu kinglist.
 Setnakhte was a man of unknown origins who seized the throne during a time of crisis and political unrest likely from Twosret and he was presumably a minor descendant of Ramesses II through a separate family line from that of Seti II, Siptah and Twosret.
 As Aidan Dodson writes, Setnakhte's accession to power as an usurper is confirmed by a victory stela at Elephantine at Aswan, which shows his rise to power was accompanied by violence and a civil war: The great assembly of the gods is pleased with his plans like Re, since the land had been in confusion....[The great god] stretched out his arm and selected his person, l.p.h., from among the millions, dismissing the hundreds of thousands prior to him....Now his person, l.p.h., was like his father Sutekh, who flexed his arms to rid Egypt of those who had led it astray....Fear of him has seized the hearts of opponents before him: they flee like [flocks] of sparrows with a falcon after them.
 They left silver and gold....which they had given to these Asiatics in order for them to bring reinforcements....Their plans failed and the plans were futile, as every god and goddess performed wonders for the good god, proclaiming the [onse]t of a slaughter under him....On Year 2, II Shemu 10 [of king Setnakhte] there were no (more) opponents of his person, l.p.h., in any lands.
 They came to inform his person, l.p.h.: 'Let your heart be happy, O lord of this land; those things that the god foretold have come to pass and your foes do not exist in the land...."

-Setnakhte's opponents are depicted to be desperate enough to hire supporters from Syria and Palestine, in this stela.
+Setnakhte's opponents are depicted to be desperate enough to hire supporters from Syria and Canaan, in this stela.

 Senakhte married Tiy-Merenese, who was perhaps a daughter of Merneptah.
 A connection between Setnakhte's successors and the preceding Nineteenth Dynasty is also suggested by one of Ramesses II's children bearing this name and that similar names are shared by Setnakhte's descendants, such as Ramesses, Amun-her-khepshef, Seth-her-khepshef and Monthu-her-khepshef.